-2.8 Mooring Systems
+3.8 Mooring Systems

-FOWT concepts utilise a range of mooring systems including single point and spread moorings as well as catenary, taut, TLP and multi-element systems.
-Where detailed design information is available it is important to simulate moorings accurately, since mooring behaviour can affect both power capture and extreme behaviour.
+According to IEC61400-3-2 Design requirements for floating offshore wind turbines, four types of mooring system are used for floating OWTs: Catenary, semi-taut, taut and tension-leg mooring states.
+Where detailed design information is available, it is important to simulate moorings accurately, since mooring behaviour can affect both power capture and extreme behaviour.
 This is especially relevant where taut moorings are employed since these can have a significant impact on FOWT motions.

-Guidance on mooring installation and calibration can be found in ITTC Procedures 7.5-02-07-03.1.
+Guidance on mooring installation and calibration can be found in ITTC Procedure 7.5-02-07-03.1, "Floating Offshore Platform Experiments".
 In the case of FOWTs using catenary moorings, the footprint size at the scale resulting from the maximum capability of the wave-makers may exceed the size of the tank.
 Where the limitations on the physical size of a testing basin do not allow a full model of a mooring to be accommodated at a reasonable scale within the basin, truncated systems or hybrid modelling is required (e.g. Kraskowski (2012)).
 Guidance on the use of a hybrid mooring system may be found in the ITTC Recommended Procedure 7.5-02-07-03.4, "Stationary Floating Systems Hybrid Mooring Simulation".

-2.9 Test Case Parameters
+3.9 Test Case Parameters

-2.9.1 Serviceability Limit State tests
+3.9.1 Serviceability Limit State tests